-A scholarship of \$1,000 will be awarded to a full-time returning student who has a wide range of interests and is enrolled in the 4-year Bachelor of Science degree program with a major in the natural sciences.
+A scholarship of \$1,000 will be awarded to a full-time returning student enrolled in the 4-year Bachelor of Science degree program with a major in the natural sciences.
 To be eligible students must apply and must maintain a 3.30 grade G.P.A.
 Selection criteria include academic achievement and demonstrated Christian commitment.